 Indifference curves like Um are steeper on the left and flatter on the right.
 The reason behind this shape involves diminishing marginal utility-the notion that as a person consumes more of a good, the marginal utility from each additional unit becomes lower.
 Compare two different choices between points that all provide Lilly an equal amount of utility along the indifference curve Um: the choice between A and B, and between C and D. In both choices, Lilly consumes one more book, but between A and B her consumption of doughnuts falls by 36 (from 120 to 84) and between C and D it falls by only five (from 40 to 35).
 The reason for this difference is that points A and C are different starting points, and thus have different implications for marginal utility.
 At point A, Lilly has few books and many doughnuts.
-Thus, her marginal utility from an extra book will be relatively high while the marginal utility of additional doughnuts is relatively low-so on the margin, it will take a relatively large number of doughnuts.
+Thus, her marginal utility from an extra book will be relatively high while the marginal utility of additional doughnuts is relatively low-so on the margin, it will take a relatively large number of doughnuts to offset the utility from the marginal book.
+At point C, however, Lilly has many books and few doughnuts.
 From this starting point, her marginal utility gained from extra books will be relatively low, while the marginal utility lost from additional doughnuts would be relatively high-so on the margin, it will take a relatively smaller number of doughnuts to offset the change of one marginal book.
 In short, the slope of the indifference curve changes because the marginal rate of substitution-that is, the quantity of one good that would be traded for the other good to keep utility constant-also changes, as a result of diminishing marginal utility of both goods.